-The following definitions of applicable terms are taken from ASTM C 1145, Terminology on Advanced Ceramics:
+The following definitions of applicable terms are taken from ASTM C1145, Standard Terminology of Advanced Ceramics, or are specific to this Handbook:

-Advanced Ceramic: A highly engineered, high-performance, predominately nonmetallic, inorganic, ceramic material having specific functional attributes.
+Advanced Ceramic: A highly engineered, high-performance, predominately non-metallic, inorganic, ceramic material having specific functional attributes.

-Extraneous Flaws: Strength-controlling flaws observed in some fraction of test specimens that cannot be present in the component being designed.
-An example is machining flaws in ground bend specimens that will not be present in as-sintered components of the same material.
+Extraneous Flaws: Strength-limiting flaws introduced on the surface of test specimens or the component being designed.

+Note: An example is machining flaws in ground bend specimens that will not be present in as-sintered components of the same material.

 Fractography: The analysis and characterization of patterns generated on the fracture surface of a test specimen.

-Fractography can be used to determine the nature and location of the critical fracture origin.
-Such fractures can cause catastrophic failure in an advanced ceramic test specimen or component.
+Note: Fractography can be used to determine the nature and location of the critical fracture origin.

-Intrinsic Flaws: Strength controlling flaws observed in some fraction of test specimens that can be present in the component being designed.
-Examples are pores and agglomerations which are formed during processing and consolidation of the advanced ceramic.
+Intrinsic Flaws: Strength-limiting flaws that exist throughout the volume of a test specimen or component.

+Note: Examples are pores and agglomerations that are formed during processing and consolidation of the advanced ceramic.